helenelechene/Deep-learning-socratic-chatbot/README.md

 ## 3. Chatbot

-A chatbot try to reproduce a conversation between humans.
+A chatbot tries to reproduce a conversation between humans.
 The aim of chatbot is usually to appear as humanly as possible, in other words, to try to pass the Turing test.
 A simple form of chatbot is Artificial Intelligence Markup Language (AIML) that is based on pattern and templates, the pattern is the usual form of the question and the template the proper answer to this question.
 Thus, a chatbot relies largely on NLP.

 ### 3.1.
 Building the questions ###